-The oscillations of hole-like and electron-like YSR resonances are phase shifted in Fig. 4 with a larger shift between resonances $\pm \theta$ compared to resonances $\pm \eta$ .
-This agrees with the dependence of the binding energies of the YSR states on the phase shifts according to $\epsilon = \Delta \cos(\delta^+ - \delta^-)$ .
+The oscillations of holelike and electronlike YSR resonances are phase shifted in Fig. 4 with a larger shift between resonances $\pm \theta$ compared to resonances $\pm \eta$.
+This agrees with the dependence of the binding energies of the YSR states on the phase shifts according to $\epsilon = \Delta \cos(\delta^+ - \delta^-)$.
 It implies that the closer states are to the gap edge the smaller is the phase shift between the positive and negative YSR component.

 To summarize, we investigated YSR states of transition metal adatoms on high symmetry surfaces of the BCS superconductor Pb.
-The adsorption site imposes a distinct crystal field splitting on the d-orbitals.
-We could show that the YSR states inherit the symmetry of the scattering potential from the individual d-orbitals of the adatom.
-On the Pb(001) surface, spatially resolved conductance maps allow us to identify the corresponding d-orbitals.
+The adsorption site imposes a distinct crystal field splitting on the d orbitals.
+We could show that the YSR states inherit the symmetry of the scattering potential from the individual d orbitals of the adatom.
+On the Pb(001) surface, spatially resolved conductance maps allow us to identify the corresponding d orbitals.
 The strong influence of the anisotropic Fermi surface overwhelms this assignment on the Pb(111) surface.
 The oscillatory patterns reveal the Fermi wavelength of the p-d-like Fermi sheet to be responsible for the scattering pattern.
 The long-range and directional nature of the states are promising for the design of coupled adatom structures.

-We acknowledge funding by the Deutsche Forschungsgemeinschaft through collaborative research grant Sfb 658, SPP 1666 and FR2726/4, as well as an ERC grant NanoSpin.
+We acknowledge funding by the Deutsche Forschungsgemeinschaft through Grant No. FR2726/4 and through collaborative research Grants No. Sfb 658, No. CRC 183, and No. SPP 1666, as well as by the European Research Council through Consolidator Grant NanoSpin.